How do I get started?

 - Assessment Process

-When is a new program's assessment plan due?
+When is a new program's Academic Assessment Plan due?

 The AAC welcomes plans at any point in the curriculum review process but encourages submitting draft plans as early as possible.
 The AAC can be helpful in the early stages of formulation as well as in finalization of the plan.

-How does a program submit revisions to its assessment plan?
+How does a program submit revisions to its Academic Assessment Plan?

-If you're unsure if your changes are considered major revisions, please contact the AAC for clarification.
-Minor revisions to assessment plans can be sent directly to the AAC (email@example.com) for posting, and do not require the additional materials listed above.
+If you're unsure if your changes are considered major or minor revisions, please contact the AAC at firstname.lastname@example.org for clarification.

 What if our program needs more assistance or guidance?

-The AAC is happy to assist programs in creating their assessment plans and can be a great resource for all your assessment needs.
-Please contact the AAC at firstname.lastname@example.org, if you're seeking assistance.
+The AAC is happy to assist programs in creating their Academic Assessment Plans and can be a great resource for all your assessment needs.
+Please contact the AAC at email@example.com, if you're seeking assistance.
 The AAC is available to provide individualized guidance or committee review, as needed by programs.